Hemp Seed Oil

 What is the recommended dosage of Hemp Seed Oil?

-The clinically studied dose for Hemp Seed Oil is 1-2 tablespoons (15-30 mL) daily; provides ~2-4 g ALA, ~7-10 g LA, ~0.4-0.8 g GLA.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1-2 tablespoons (15-30 mL) daily; provides ~2-4 g ALA, ~7-10 g LA, ~0.4-0.8 g GLA Always follow the product label and check with a healthcare provider for personal advice.

-Does Hemp Seed Oil interact with medications?
+Does Hemp Seed Oil interact with any medications?